 Along with portraying Michael Scott’s ever-bewildered arch nemesis in HR, Toby Flenderson, Paul would win his second Emmy Award, and two Writers Guild Awards, for his work on the series.
 Beyond The Office, Paul has directed The Mindy Project, HBO’s The Newsroom, and the Netflix series Space Force, on which he was also an Executive Producer.
-Paul is also serving as a writer, director, and showrunner on the new AMC television series Straight Man, starring Bob Odenkirk, in a comedically-dramatic adaptation of the eponymous novel by Pulitzer Prize winning author Richard Russo.
+Paul is also serving as a writer, director, and showrunner on the new AMC television series Lucky Hank, starring Bob Odenkirk, in a comedically-dramatic adaptation of the novel Straight Man by Pulitzer Prize winning author Richard Russo.

 Paul made his feature writing and directing debut with the film, Song of Back and Neck, which premiered at the Tribeca Film Festival, starring himself, Rosemarie DeWitt and Paul Feig.
-Paul’s original comedic archetype of the inept and well-intentioned will continue with his upcoming original movie Out Of Office, which he wrote and directed, starring Ken Jeong, Emmy Award nominated Leslie Jones and Jay Pharoah.
+Paul’s original comedic archetype of the inept and well-intentioned continues with his original movie Out Of Office, which he wrote and directed, starring Ken Jeong, Emmy Award nominated Leslie Jones and Jay Pharoah.

 As a commercial director, Paul has helmed laugh-out-loud campaigns for clients that include Nationwide, State Farm, Axe and Peacock.